Fight over witnesses could delay Trump trial conclusion - WTMJ

 His lawyers vigorously denied that Trump had incited the riot and they played out-of-context video clips showing Democrats, some of them senators now serving as jurors, also telling supporters to “fight,” aiming to establish a parallel with Trump’s overheated rhetoric.

-“This is ordinarily political rhetoric,” said Trump lawyer Michael van der Veen.
+“This is ordinary political rhetoric,” said van der Veen.
 “Countless politicians have spoken of fighting for our principles.”

-But the presentation blurred the difference between the general encouragement that politicians make to battle for health care or other causes and Trump’s fight against officially accepted national election results, and minimized Trump’s efforts to undermine those results.
-The defeated president was telling his supporters to fight on after every state had verified its results, after the Electoral College had affirmed them and after nearly every election lawsuit filed by Trump and his allies had been rejected in court.

-Democratic senators shook their heads at what many called a false equivalency to their own fiery words.
-“We weren’t asking them ‘fight like hell’ to overthrow an election,” said Sen. Richard Blumenthal, D-Conn.

-“Get real,” said the lead prosecutor, Rep. Jamie Raskin, D-Md., at one point.
+“Get real,” Raskin said at one point.
 “We know that this is what happened.”

-The Senate has convened as a court of impeachment for past Presidents Andrew Johnson and Bill Clinton and now twice for Trump.
-But the unprecedented nature of the case against an out-of-office president has provided Republican senators one of several arguments against conviction.

-Republicans maintain the proceedings are unconstitutional, even though the Senate voted at the outset of the trial on this issue and confirmed it has jurisdiction.

 Six Republican senators who joined Democrats in voting to take up the case are among those most watched for their votes.